 Food processing and packaging equipment appraisals.

 A food processing appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for the plant floor: mixers, ovens and fryers, fillers and depositors, labelers and case packers, sanitary conveyors, and refrigeration.
-Each is valued by category, age, condition, sanitary construction and throughput, and by the active resale market for its class.
-Whether a line is custom-integrated or a set of standalone machines changes both the number and how easily it sells.
-Built to withstand lender, SBA, IRS, audit and legal review.
+We value each machine by age, condition, sanitary construction, throughput and the resale market for its class.
+A custom-integrated line and a set of standalone machines carry different numbers, because they sell to different buyers.
+Every report is built to withstand lender, SBA, IRS, audit and legal review.

 What we appraise